SEO in 2018

 When an answer to a niche question is answer in a perfect way, Google will feature it in a “Quick Answer” box at the top of the page.
 What do you know the most about?
 What questions do you face often?
 Draft content answering that question directly and try to gain that top spot.

-5) Content Marketing, As Always2018 Content Marketing Tips & Strategy
+5) Content Marketing, As Always

 We will repeat it until we’re blue in the face: if you want to compete in the organic rankings, you have to focus on content.
 The words you write, the images you use and the on-page SEO you employ make all the difference.
 Google can tell how much effort you put into your content marketing.
 The algorithm can detect if you’re the real expert on the subject.
 If you are, you’ll openly demonstrate your prowess.
 If you’re not (or you’re simply just lazy), you’ll slide down the ranks.
 We have watched websites quadruple their overall traffic and triple the number of conversions from content marketing alone.
 It is worth your time and, if you are the real aficionado of your field, it should be easy!